-The district continues to involve parents in strengthening the home to school connections that are effective, engaging and challenging, while always focusing on the positive school attendance.
+The District continues to involve parents in strengthening the home to school connections that are effective, engaging and challenging, while always focusing on the positive school attendance.
+As a result, these conditions will be a focus to both increase and improve these services.

-Action/Service 4: Math and ELA support, After School remediation services and technological devices and access for students each child in their classes.
-Much innovation and new ways of doing things that had not been done before were not only tried but encouraged by administration.
+Action/Service 4: Math and ELA support, After School remediation services and technological devices and access for students.